maramara/maramara.github.io/_projects/mgrlab.md

 ## UI design

-UI design of the appication follows the [previously established](/projects/mgr/) look and feel of the brand.
+UI design of the application follows the [previously established](/projects/mgr/) look and feel of the brand.
 In two iterations, there were adjustments to the statistics on the dashboard (based on user feedback) and top navigation was removed since this is a desktop application.
 Project frontend was developed by reusing existing components and styles.

 ![Memgraph Lab UI](/assets/img/mgrlab/mgrlab-ui.jpg)
+*Memgraph Lab UI*

 ## Project outcomes